mark-mediawallah/basic-ui/README.md

-# MeanApp
+# Config Tool

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

 ## Development server
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng build --watch` then `node server.js`.
+Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

+## Database
+This project is running off a local MongoDB instance.
+In order for the app to work, you must install MongoDB, and have an MongoDB server instance running.

 ## Code scaffolding